 6. Automatic Transfers

 Setting up automatic transfers from your savings account to your checking account is a prudent strategy to prevent overdraft fees.
-This method functions as a financial safety net, ready to catch you if your checking account balance ever dips too low.
+This method is a financial safety net, ready to catch you if your checking account balance dips too low.
 If your checking account balance drops below a set limit, the automatic transfer will step in, covering the shortfall and preventing overdraft fees.

 To make this strategy effective, it’s essential to regularly monitor your savings account balance.
 Ensuring that it maintains an adequate balance to cover these transfers smoothly.
-By automating this process, you add an extra layer of protection to your finances, reducing the risk of costly overdraft fees and financial stress.
+Automating this process adds an extra layer of protection to your finances, reducing the risk of costly overdraft fees and financial stress.
 This proactive approach to managing your accounts ensures that you stay in control of your financial stability.

 7. Prioritize Essential Bills

-When money is tight, prioritizing essential bills and expenses over discretionary spending becomes crucial.
-According to a 2023 study by the National Low Income Housing Coalition, the average renter’s wage is $18.75 per hour.
+When tight, prioritizing essential bills and expenses over discretionary spending becomes crucial.
+According to a 2023 National Low Income Housing Coalition study, the average renter’s wage is $18.75 per hour.
 While the average fair market rent for a two-bedroom apartment is $1,917 per month.
 It means that the average renter needs to work 101.7 hours per week to afford a two-bedroom apartment.

-With this sobering statistic in mind, It becomes even more imperative to allocate funds for rent or mortgage payments, utilities, and groceries.
+With this sobering statistic in mind, Allocating funds for rent or mortgage payments, utilities, and groceries becomes even more imperative.
 Other necessities before spending on non-essential items.
-By prioritizing your essential expenses, you can avoid overdrafts on critical bills and avoid the associated fees.
-This approach ensures your essential financial obligations are met first, providing financial security and peace of mind.
+You can avoid overdrafts on critical bills and the associated fees by prioritising your essential expenses.
+This approach ensures your critical financial obligations are met first, providing financial security and peace of mind.

-Here are a few examples of important bills and costs you might encounter:
+Here are a few examples of essential bills and costs you might encounter:

-• Debt payments (credit card payments, student loan payments, car loan payments, etc.)
+- Debt payments (credit card payments, student loans, car loans, etc.)

 If you’re finding it tough to figure out which bills to pay first, don’t worry.
-Reach out to a nearby credit counseling agency or chat with a financial advisor.
+Contact a nearby credit counselling agency or chat with a financial advisor.
 They can guide you through it.

 As a Final Thought,

-Avoiding overdraft fees is a matter of financial awareness, discipline, proactive and strategic planning, and responsible money management.
-By maintaining a buffer in your account, setting up alerts, monitoring your account regularly, and creating a budget, using cash or debit cards, you can significantly reduce the risk of incurring these costly fees.
+Avoiding overdraft fees involves financial awareness, discipline, proactive and strategic planning, and responsible money management.
+By maintaining a buffer in your account, setting up alerts, monitoring your account regularly, creating a budget, and using cash or debit cards, you can significantly reduce the risk of incurring these costly fees.

-Recall that the key to financial success is staying informed, making informed decisions, and staying within your means.
-Avoid Overdraft fees can be a thing of the past with the right strategies in place, giving you peace of mind and financial stability.
+Recall that the key to financial success is staying informed, making informed decisions, and within your means.
+Avoid Overdraft Fees, which can be a thing of the past, with the right strategies in place, giving you peace of mind and financial stability.
 Yet helping you achieve your long-term financial goals and secure a more comfortable future.